 Coverage Level: NAP provides catastrophic level (CAT) coverage based on the amount of loss that exceeds 50 percent of expected production at 55 percent of the average market price for the crop.

-The 2014 Farm Bill authorizes additional coverage levels ranging from 50 to 65 percent of production, in 5 percent increments, at 100 percent of the average market price.
+Producers have the option of purchasing additional coverage levels ranging from 50 to 65 percent of production, in 5 percent increments, at 100 percent of the average market price.
 Additional coverage must be elected by a producer by the application closing date.
 Producers who elect additional coverage must pay a premium in addition to the service fee.
 Crops intended for grazing are not eligible for additional coverage.

 Applying for Coverage: Producers must apply for NAP coverage and pay the applicable service fee at the FSA office where their farm records are maintained.
 Application closing dates vary by crop.